aquanox/EnhancedPalettePlugin/README.md

 ## Enhanced Palette Plugin for Unreal Engine

-> [!CAUTION]
+> [!NOTE]
-> This plugin is currently Experimental, while most of features are functional there is room for improvements.
+> This plugin is currently Experimental Stage, while being functionally complete there is room for usability improvements and new features.

-This plugin makes `Place Actors` panel configurable from Editor Settings and provides additional customization features for the category content.
+This plugin extends the capabilities of Unreal Editor `Place Actors` panel, allowing it to be customized from Editor Settings and granting the ability to dynamically generate category content.

-Primary plugin usage is aimed for completing following use cases:
+The primary plugin application is aimed at completing following usage scenarios:
-* Having custom category for Project-Specific items used globally across project.
+* Custom category for per-project items used globally across project.
-* Having custom dynamic category for Project-Specific items gathered from Project files (for example selecting them by AssetDataTag, Class etc).
+* Custom category for per-project items gathered from project assets (for example selecting by AssetDataTag, Class etc).
-* Having custom category for Level-Specific items, changing dynamically for based on currently edited Level or already present actors.
+* Custom category for per-level items, generated based on active Level Editor World (for example gathering actors and filtering by tag).
 * Other cases where having custom list of placeable items would be useful.
-* Hiding not useful/needed standard engine categories.
+* Hiding not needed standard engine categories from sight (VR, Test) or reordering them.
+* Editing `Recently Placed` category.

-The plugin provides three "types" of defining custom palette categories: Static, Dynamic and External.
+Plugin provides three "types" of defining custom palette categories: Static, Dynamic and External.

 ### Static Category

-Entirely defined in settings panel with list of placeable items.
+Category defined in settings panel with fixed list of placeable items.

 ![](Images/EPP-Config-Static.png)

 ### Dynamic Category

-A Class or Blueprint containing category information and implementing item selection logic for the category content.
+A Class or Blueprint containing category information and implementing placeable item selection logic.

-Dynamic category can update it's content dynamically in runtime based on user triggers.
+External triggers can trigger dynamic category content update.

+Dynamic categories registered in Plugin Settings or they can be automatically discovered if enabled.

 ![](Images/EPP-Config-AssetReg.png)

+> [!IMPORTANT]
+> Palette Category classes must inherit `UEnhancedPaletteCategory` and be part of Editor/UncookedOnly module.
+>
+> Native category example can be found at `Source/EnhancedPalette/Private/Tests/ExampleNativeCategory.cpp`

-### External Category (Experimental)
+### External Category

-Subsystem exposes functions to register categories in runtime from editor utility blueprints.
+Subsystem exposes functions to register and populate categories in runtime from editor utility blueprints.

+> [!IMPORTANT]
-This mode is an experiment.
+> This mode is an experiment.

 ## Unreal Engine Versions

-Plugin relies on Instanced Structs, compiles and tested on UnrealEngine 5.4 and 5.5.
-For other engine versions some slight patching would be needed.
+Plugin relies on Instanced Structs usage, compiles and tested on UnrealEngine 5.4 and 5.5, other engine versions would need some patching as engine internals change.

 ## License